 Filled with herbs and garlic, this loaf of no-knead bread is easy to make and delightful to enjoy with a smear of butter.
+It’s a flavorful example of bread recipes using self-rising flour.

 When I was working on The Super Easy 5-Ingredient Cookbook, I realized how special self-rising flour is.
 It combines baking powder, salt

 In that book, I use it in several recipes including a cider bread.
+Bread recipes using self-rising flour make baking a cinch.
+It’s the easiest.

 I’m always thinking up new ways to use it.
-Like in this bread recipe: Garlic Herb No-Knead Bread.
+Like in this self-rising bread recipe: Garlic Herb No-Knead Bread.
 It’s a garlicky bread with herb undertones that’s delightfully savory.

 It’s ridiculously easy to make.